tdilber/anouncy/README.md

 - Replace Mongo to Neo4j (Much fit our technical problem)

+TODOs:

+- Check Cache ttls.
+- Job Create For update Region Change.
+- Write the Logs.
+- Write Tests With test Containers.
+- Create Vote project.
+- Connect to Kafka For votes queue for announce life cycle.
+- Update to Spring Boot 3.
+- Changed to Dockerfile system to native image.
+- Update the traefik custom plugin. we have some missing parts.
+- Migrate to Local communication to gRPC.
+- Check comment TODOs.
+- Write Design Decision Document.
+- Write why do i doing this project.
+Motivation and purpose.

 New Design Ideas:

 - Use Elastic Search To seaching announce texts.
 Actually we have Elastic Search for logging.
 We can use also for this